In this article I show you how to check if your research and development costs in your small business qualify for R&D tax credits claim.

 Scientific or technological uncertainty exists when knowledge of whether something is scientifically possible or technologically feasible, or how to achieve it in practice, isn’t readily available or deducible by a competent professional working in the field.

-Which basically means that if good people in your field can’t say for sure that it’s doable in practice, then it’s probably good for the claim.
+Which basically means that if good people in your field can’t say for sure that it’s doable in practice, it’s probably good for the claim.

 Good evidence here might be discussion papers or opinions by respected people in your field.